garrandall/popular-music-data/tracks/always-and-forever-luther-vandross.md

 Melt all my heart away with a smile
 Take time to tell me you really care
 And we'll share tomorrow together
-Ooh baby, I'll always love you forever
+Oh baby, I'll always love you forever

 Ever, ever, ever
 There'll always be sunshine